jfut/ganeti-rpm/doc/install-rhel.md

 ### Extra option for KVM: kvm_extra

-Any other option to the KVM hypervisor.
+Specifies additional options for the KVM hypervisor.

 ```bash
 # For example: